borvelt/redux-peach/ReadMe.md

     onSucceed: action => action.payload, // After dispatch action was succeed, this function will run.
   })
 ```

+## Use With reactJS
+To use this library with react you can create store object and pass through your components with Context or create global object or every ways you will prefer.

 ## Test
 Run tests with `npm test`.
 Test framework is jest.